pocke/rubykaigi-2023-lets-write-rbs/speaker_note.md

 First, I'll talk about the features of RBS.
 Recently RBS 3.1 was released.
 RBS 3.1 introduced new features to make it easier to write RBS.
 So I'd like to introduce them.
 And I'll also introduce other tools existing before RBS 3.1.
-I'll use them in the second part, demonstration.
+I'll use them in the second part, it's demonstration.

 Second, I'll demonstrate how to develop a Ruby application using RBS.
 Currently, we can develop Ruby applications using RBS.
 So I'd like to show you the development experience and the tools we use.